Scarabaeus1031/NEXAH/APPLICATIONS/README.md

 ---

-⚠️ These results are currently based on controlled simulations
+⚠️ These results are based on controlled simulations
-and should be interpreted as **early-stage validation**, not final performance claims.
+and should be interpreted as **validated structural behavior**, not final operational guarantees.

 ---